HomeMigration Guides

 Proxmox Backup Server: The Hidden Win

 One piece of this migration that deserves its own callout: Proxmox Backup Server (PBS).
-It's a separate, free product from Proxmox that provides enterprise-grade VM backup with:
+It's a separate, free product from Proxmox that provides full-featured VM backup with:

 In the Virtualization Howto year-long comparison, PBS was described as "a totally free enterprise data protection solution that VMware doesn't have at this price point."
-VMware's equivalent backup capabilities require vSphere Data Protection or a third-party product like [AFFILIATE: Veeam Backup for Proxmox] — which is now a real product, with Veeam adding official Proxmox VE support in 2025.
+VMware's equivalent backup capabilities require vSphere Data Protection or a third-party product like Veeam — which is now a real product, with Veeam adding official Proxmox VE support in 2025.

 Consider running PBS on a small dedicated box.
 An Intel N100 mini PC with 4–8 TB of storage makes an excellent PBS appliance for under $300.
 This gives you network-isolated backup infrastructure that's independent of your Proxmox cluster.
-[AFFILIATE: Beelink EQ12 mini PC]
+Beelink EQ12 mini PC

 What Does Proxmox Actually Cost?